|Nutritional Guidelines (per serving)|

 Turkey and dumplings is a warm and hearty dish that is prime for using those Thanksgiving turkey leftovers.
-It's very similar to Cracker Barrel's style of chicken and dumplings, where the dumplings are rolled into a sheet and sliced into squares.
-Added bonus, the extra flour on the dumplings thickens the broth and creates the perfect creamy texture.
+It's very similar to Cracker Barrel's chicken and dumplings, where the dumplings are rolled into a sheet and sliced into squares.
+As an added bonus, the extra flour on the dumplings thickens the broth and creates the perfect creamy texture.

 Reading this and it's not near Thanksgiving?
 Not a problem!
 This recipe can use any turkey or chicken leftovers that you may have and makes a great meal for those colder nights.
 If you can make homemade stock from a leftover turkey or chicken, it will taste even better, as bone broth is full of nutrients and creates a delicious and hearty flavor.
-Whatever time of year it is, we hope you enjoy this gem!
+Enjoy this gem of a bowl, no matter the season.

 - 2 cups all-purpose unbleached flour (plus additional for dusting)